-And with divorce cases continuing to soar in 2021, schools across the UK have resumed the responsibility of navigating the sometimes-tricky waters of managing disputes between separated parents – particularly at pick up times.
+With divorce cases soaring, schools across the UK have resumed the responsibility of navigating the sometimes-tricky waters of managing disputes between separated parents.

 A good place to start is by defining who is the parent to your pupil(s).
 While this might seem straightforward, legal definitions vary.

-This could be an adoptive parent, a step-parent, guardian or other relative.
-Any individual who, although not a biological parent who does not have parental responsibility, has care of a child or young person can also be deemed ‘a parent’ under education law.
+Any individual who, although not a biological parent, has care of a child or young person can also be deemed ‘a parent’ under education law.

-Parental responsibility (PR) is all of the rights, duties, powers, responsibilities and authority that a parent has in relation to the child.
+Parental responsibility (PR) is all of the rights, duties, powers, responsibilities and authority that a parent has concerning the child.

 A person with parental responsibility can make decisions about the child’s upbringing and is entitled to information about their child.